Supporting Embedded Content

 That said, these kinds of timing attacks can be subtle, and there are doubtless more that haven’t been discovered yet.
 To try to dull this threat, browsers currently prevent access to high-precision timers that can provide the accurate timing data typically required for timing attacks.
 For example, browsers reduce the accuracy of APIs like Date.now or setTimeout.

-The SharedArrayBuffer issue caused problems when I added JavaScript support to the embedded browser widgets on this website.
+The SharedArrayBuffer issue caused problems when I added JavaScript support to the embedded browser widgets on the book’s website.
 I was using SharedArrayBuffer to allow synchronous calls from a JSContext to the browser, and that required APIs that browsers restrict for security reasons.
-Setting the security headers wouldn’t work, because Chapter 14 embeds a Youtube video, and YouTube doesn’t send those headers.
+Setting the security headers wouldn’t work, because Chapter 14 embeds a Youtube video, and as I’m writing this YouTube doesn’t send those headers.
 In the end, I worked around the issue by not embedding the browser widget and asking the reader to open a new browser window.

 Summary